-Ray Protti struggled with breathing difficulties for three and half years with the wrong diagnosis.
-Eventually, doctors confirmed his problem was not asthma, but rather IPF (idiopathic pulmonary fibrosis), a serious, progressive lung disease with no known cause and no known cure.
-He sat down with lung patient advocate Darcy Murdoch to share how he finally got his correct diagnosis, the impact exercise can have on a lung condition, and where he thinks our healthcare system can improve.
+I struggled with breathing difficulties for three and half years with the wrong diagnosis.
+Eventually, doctors confirmed my problem was not asthma, but IPF (idiopathic pulmonary fibrosis), a serious, progressive lung disease with no known cause and no known cure.

 What breathing difficulties did you initially experience?

 In 2012, I began experiencing excessive coughing and shortness of breath during exercise and was treated for asthma.
 Having assumed my condition and symptoms were manageable, I set off on a cycling trip.
 But I just couldn’t consistently get enough air.
 Upon my return, I saw a lung specialist who ordered a CT scan and breathing tests.
 Still, no one could pinpoint the problem.

 When was the turning point?

 In March 2015, we went to Hawaii.
 Within 48 hours of arrival, I was both weak and very short of breath.
 I saw a doctor who sent me straight to the hospital.
 There, they told me I had a severe case of pneumonia and I was admitted for an eleven-day stay.
 The attending physician in Hawaii said there were underlying issues in my lungs that required investigation.
 Following my return to Victoria, I saw a Victoria respirologists who arranged for a visit with Dr. Christopher Ryerson at the Pacific Lung Institute.